temporalio/sdk-java/temporal-spring-boot-autoconfigure-alpha/README.md

   workers-auto-discovery:
     packages:
       - your.package # enumerate all the packages that contain your workflow and activity implementations
-  # start-workers: false # disable starting WorkersFactory if you want to make any custom changes before the start
 ```

 What is auto-discovered: